adamSales/lrd/README.md

 ## Power/size simulations

-The power and size simulations presented in the August 2016 version of the paper were imported into this repo as part of R/functions.r (I think).
+The power and size simulations presented in the August 2016 version of the paper were imported into this repo as part of R/functions.r.
 Subsequently (I hope) they were organized into files ....